mcquo011/Regex-Tutorial/develop/gist-template.md

 In this regex, there are no greedy or lazy matches specified.

 Regular expressions have the capability to exhibit greedy or lazy behavior, causing a variation in the amount of input string that is matched.
 Greedy is the default behavior, where the expression matches as much input as possible.
-Conversely, a lazy match matches the least amount of input possible, as opposed to the greedy match that matches the most.
+Conversely, a lazy match matches the least amount of input possible, as opposed to the greedy match.

 ### Boundaries